 The Alarms Table displays a row for each alarm for the element for which the view was created.
+It includes default columns and additional columns in semicolon delimited format or XML.
+You cannot configure the columns.
 The type of alarm is specified by a constraint.
 The constraints are:

 - Alarm Type: The alarm type: - Alarms: Historical and real-time element alarms. - Audit Events: Historical and real-time audit alarms. - Outages: Historical element outages.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Service Level Breaches: Historical agreement breaches generated by the real-time BSLM engine.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Service Level Metrics: Real-time agreement metrics.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Change Events: Alarms indicating a change in the element.
-For more information, see the Operations Center 5.5 Version Tracking Guide.
+For more information, see the Operations Center Service Level Agreement Guide. - Service Level Breaches: Historical agreement breaches generated by the real-time BSLM engine.
+For more information, see the Operations Center Service Level Agreement Guide. - Service Level Metrics: Real-time agreement metrics.
+For more information, see the Operations Center Service Level Agreement Guide. - Change Events: Alarms indicating a change in the element.
+For more information, see the Operations Center Version Tracking Guide.

-• Report Time Period: For historical tables, enables creating a single view that can be reused on a regular basis to produce a standard interval of data without having to edit the view and specify the start and end dates.
+Report Time Period: For historical tables, enables creating a single view that can be reused on a regular basis to produce a standard interval of data without having to edit the view and specify the start and end dates.
 The valid values are:

-Last Year, Last Quarter, Last Month, Last Week, Yesterday, Last Hour, This Year, This Quarter, This Month, This Week, Today, This Hour, None уууу-MM-dd-HH.mm.ss For example: 2012-05-01-00.00.00
+Last Year, Last Quarter, Last Month, Last Week, Yesterday, Last Hour, This Year, This Quarter, This Month, This Week, Today, This Hour, None